Three West Bengal tourists rescued from Ganga in Rishikesh

 Police personnel wearing life jackets reached the spot on rafts and brought them back with the help of ropes, Saklani said.
 When the tourist waded into the river, the water level was low but when they walked downstream for a while, it rose all of a sudden, causing panic.

 They somehow reached the dry patch of the land and raised an alarm, catching the attention of passersby who informed police, the official said.
-The tourists have been identified as Gautam Majumdar and Sushil Haldar from 26 Parganas of Kolkata and Konand Chakraborty from Jalpaiguri.
+The tourists have been identified as Gautam Majumdar and Sushil Haldar from North 24 Parganas and Konand Chakraborty from Jalpaiguri.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)